awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-creating-a-database.md

    1. Choose **Change your Availability Zone**, then choose an Availability Zone\.

 1. Choose your database type\.
 Under one of the database engine options available, choose the drop\-down menu, and then choose one of the latest major database versions supported by Lightsail\.
+![\[Pick a database engine in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/amazon-lightsail-pick-your-database.png)

 1. If necessary, choose one of these options:
    + **Specify login credentials** — Specify your own database user name and password\.
 Otherwise, Lightsail specifies the user name, and creates a strong password for you\.
      + To specify your own user name, choose **Specify login credentials**, and enter your user name into the text box\.
 **Important**
 The user name can't be a word reserved by the selected database engine\.
 Additionally, the master user name cannot be changed after the database is created\.
 To learn more about reserved words, refer to the [MySQL 5\.6](https://dev.mysql.com/doc/refman/5.6/en/keywords.html), [MySQL 5\.7](https://dev.mysql.com/doc/refman/5.7/en/keywords.html), or [MySQL 8\.0](https://dev.mysql.com/doc/refman/8.0/en/keywords.html) documentation\.
-For PostgreSQL, refer to the [PostgreSQL 9\.6](https://www.postgresql.org/docs/9.6/sql-keywords-appendix.html), [PostgreSQL 10](https://www.postgresql.org/docs/10/sql-keywords-appendix.html), or [PostgreSQL 11\.5](https://www.postgresql.org/docs/11/sql-keywords-appendix.html) documentation\.
+For PostgreSQL, refer to the [PostgreSQL 9\.6](https://www.postgresql.org/docs/9.6/sql-keywords-appendix.html), [PostgreSQL 10](https://www.postgresql.org/docs/10/sql-keywords-appendix.html), or [PostgreSQL 11](https://www.postgresql.org/docs/11/sql-keywords-appendix.html) documentation\.
      + To specify your own password, clear the **Create a strong password for me** check box, and enter your password into the text box\.
    + **Specify the master database name** — Specify your own master database name, or Lightsail specifies the name for you\.
 To specify your own master database name, choose **Specify the master database name**, and enter a name into the text box\.